cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 ### Integrity Limit

-There is currently no dedicated integrity multi-user bound available for AEAD_AES_128_GCM and AEAD_AES_256_GCM.
+There is currently no dedicated integrity multi-key bound available for AEAD_AES_128_GCM and AEAD_AES_256_GCM.
 The AE limit can be used to derive an integrity limit as